 - Patients who have experienced two or more therapeutic failures while being treated with a biologic drug for the same chronic disease.

-All this is in response to changes to the List of medications covered by the basic prescription drug insurance plan effective July 7, 2021.
-Ending the transition period in April 2022 will give patients and healthcare professionals plenty of time to plan the changeover, even during the COVID-19 pandemic.
+This measure is in response to changes to the List of medications covered by the basic prescription drug insurance plan effective July 7, 2021.

 A biosimilar drug is a copy that is very similar to a biologic drug.
 A biologic drug is a drug made by using living cells, such as animal cells, bacteria or yeast.